mihaipriboi/WRO_Future_Engineers_2025/README.md

 Together with the Arduino Nano ESP32, the camera delivers readings at approximately 60 frames per second.

+In order to have the lens separated from the camera body, we used the Camera Module Extension Cable

-Where to buy the OpenMV Cam RT1062: https://openmv.io/products/openmv-cam-rt
+Where to buy the OpenMV Cam RT1062: https://openmv.io/products/openmv-cam-rt Where to buy the Camera Module Extension Cable: https://openmv.io/products/camera-module-extension-cable

 <br>